-The effect of Covid-19 on the company's overall financial performance has been negligible and is not expected to affect the company's 'going concern'.
-Profit for the year was in line with projections, but the overall COVID-19 impact on our future operations remains unclear at present, with Landsnet's management team and Board of Directors closely monitoring the situation.

-The Company's financial position is strong.
+The Covid-19 impact on the Company's overall financial performance is negligible and is not expected to affect its going concern status.
+Profit for the year exceeded expectations and the Company's financial position remains strong.
 Based on its current budget, liquidity position and analysis of access to credit markets, our management believes that the Company is well placed to meet its commitments.